iden3/go-circuits/README.md

 > Set of functionality for circuits inputs preparation, verification keys, and public signals schema  retrieving
 >

-The current implementation supports the next circuits:

-1. IDState and IDOwnership
-2. CredentialAtomicQuery
-3. Authentication
-4. KYC (Age and CountryCode credential) - custom

 ### How to use :

 - All circuits implement *InputsPreparer*  and *BaseCircuit* Interfaces